exaspace/async-log4j-jdbc/README.md

     docker-compose exec  postgres psql -U postgres -c 'select count(*) from applog'

-Ok, now let's stop the log database!
+Ok, now let's stop the database server!

     docker-compose stop postgres  # ...we will soon observe messages being buffered to memory while the database is down

-As soon as docker actually stops the database, you will see an exception logged by the appender, and it will tell you that log messages are being queued in RAM
-(and will report periodic information about the queue size).
+As soon as docker stops the database, you will see an exception logged by the appender, and it will tell you that log messages are being queued in RAM (and you will see periodic reports about the queue size).

     ...
     org.exaspace.log4jq.DiscardingJdbcAppender 1607460018 Inserted message: message 110